-So, what do you do when the unthinkable happens and Gmail stops working?
-Do you start sending out smoke signals, maybe even download Yahoo mail?
-Fortunately, you don’t have to do anything as extreme, and following this guide can help you identify the problem and find the solution in a couple of minutes.
+So, what do you do when Gmail stops working?
+Following this guide can help you identify the problem and find the solution in a couple of minutes.

 Gmail App Not Working – Check this first

-If your internet connection is unreliable, your Gmail app won’t be working properly, and you won’t be able to send or receive mail or load your folders.
+If your internet connection is unreliable, your Gmail app won’t be working properly, .
+This means that you won’t be able to send or receive mail or load your folders.

 - Check if you are connected to your Wi-Fi.
 You can do this by trying to use any other online app, such as Google search or Facebook.